garima090893/am335x_device_drivers/README.md

 # am335x_device_drivers
-ARM device drivers from scratch for beginners in device drivers ->The drivers are compatible with kernel version 4.9.98-dirty
+ARM device drivers from scratch for beginners in device drivers ->The drivers are compatible with kernel version 4.9.98-dirty.
+All drivers are tested on am335x custom hardware.

 Procedure to follow (General procedure, not limited to am335x only):-
 1) Download the kernel source for which you want to build drivers